leamare/D2-LRG-Metadata/README.md

 ## Map zones

 Map zones are divided by polygons and described by verticies coordinates in cell format.
 So, for example, point [0,0] corresponds to cell [128,128] which belongs to the `dire_mid` polygon.
 Every polygon contains every point inside of it and on its perimeter.

+## Unlisted patchdates

+Patches with 'a' literal are unlisted for compatibility reasons (and it's pretty much the same patches anyway).
+I'll list them here tho.

+- 7.23a - 1574913991